rchain/architecture-docs/index.rst

 Abstract
 ===============================================

-The RChain platform architecture description provides a high-level blueprint to build a decentralized, economically sustainable public compute infrastructure.
-While the RChain design is inspired by that of earlier blockchains, it alone realizes decades of research across the fields of concurrent and distributed computation, mathematics, and programming language design.
-The platform boasts a modular, end-to-end design that commits to correct-by-construction software and industrial extensibility.
+The RChain Platform Architecture description provides a high-level blueprint of the RChain decentralized, economically sustainable public compute infrastructure.
+While the RChain design is inspired by that of earlier blockchains, it also realizes decades of research across the fields of concurrent and distributed computation, mathematics, and programming language design.
+The platform includes a modular, end-to-end design that commits to correct-by-construction software and industrial extensibility.

-**Intended audience:** This document is written primarily for software designers and developers who want to help see this vision realized, and for others who want to support these efforts.
+**Intended audience:** This document is written for software developers and innovators who are interested in decentralized systems.

 .. toctree::
    :maxdepth: 2